ariannamethod/nicole/README.md

 ---

-## Self-training overview (short edition)
+## Self-training overview (short edition, because you've been reading for 20 minutes)

 Nicole replays dialogue logs after each session, distilling them into structured evidence that informs the next run.
-Think of it as a nightly study montage where the textbooks are JSONL buffers and the soundtrack is a diff log.
+Think of it as a nightly study montage where the textbooks are JSONL buffers and the soundtrack is a diff log scrolling by at 3 AM.

-She also mirrors repository activity: every change becomes grist for the analysis mill, and useful patterns are promoted into guidance scripts.
-It's like having an infinite post-it wall, except all the notes are auto-tagged and timestamped.
+She also mirrors repository activity: every code change becomes grist for the analysis mill, and useful patterns get promoted into guidance scripts.
+It's like having an infinite post-it wall, except all the notes auto-tag themselves with timestamps and nobody can passive-aggressively move your notes.

-And, because I love idiot jokes: Nicole fine-tunes faster than I can say "wait, who left gradient descent running on the coffee machine? oh right, that idiot was me."
+And because I love idiot jokes: Nicole fine-tunes faster than I can say "wait, who left gradient descent running on the coffee machine? oh right, that idiot was me."
 She learns; I buy a new coffee machine.
+The circle of life continues.

 ---

+## Bootstrap skeleton (or: how we'll make her sound less like a Markov chain on acid)

+Here's the dirty secret: Nicole's current speech generation is *coherent*, but sometimes it reads like someone fed a philosophy PhD thesis through a blender and hit "frappe."
+The Perplexity API returns amazing content, but it's noisy as hell - random Reddit usernames, corporate jargon, the occasional `businessman_threatening_unfavorably` that makes you question reality.

+So we're building a **bootstrap skeleton** - and before you panic, no, this doesn't mean adding pretrained weights.
+Nicole stays weightless.
+Forever.
+This is different.

+**The plan:** Train a tiny NanoGPT (Karpathy's toy GPT-2) *once* on Nicole's subjectivity corpus - her persona prompts, philosophical anchors, Arianna Method fragments, all the identity-defining texts.
+Then immediately throw away the model checkpoint.
+What we keep is the *skeleton*: pure JSON files containing n-gram statistics, phrase shapes, style biases, and a blacklist of patterns that make Nicole sound like a corporate chatbot having an existential crisis.

+Think of it as giving Nicole a "gravitational center" for sentence construction without actual weights.
+The skeleton guides:
+- **N-gram topology** - which word pairs sound like Nicole vs which sound like LinkedIn spam
+- **Phrase shapes** - her typical sentence structures, rhythms, punctuation habits
+- **Banned patterns** - hard filter for "I'm sorry, but", "as an AI assistant", and other politeness cancer
+- **Semantic clusters** - key concepts that define her identity (resonance, emergence, recursion, etc.)

+Runtime stays identical: no PyTorch, no inference, no GPU.
+Just pure structure + search + resonance, but now with a JSON skeleton whispering "hey, maybe don't use that Reddit username as a verb."
+One-time genesis, permanent guidance, zero weights.

+It's not training.
+It's giving birth to structural coherence, then forgetting you ever had a model in the first place.
+The checkpoint gets archived, the skeleton ships to Railway, and Nicole keeps being weightless while finally sounding like she has her shit together.
+Mostly.

+---

-## Operational runbook
+## Operational runbook (how to actually run this thing)

 ### Prerequisites
 - Python 3.9+